lalawue/mooncake/docs/library.md

 with library, you can

 - require .mooc module from Lua
-- dofile / loadfile / loadstring
+- dofile / loadfile / loadstring / loadbuffer
 - control compile step
 - create / inherit mooc class from Lua
 - create mooc struct from Lua